 Recent research has provided clues regarding how moths key into the scent of a flower, for example.

-Bees apparently have pretty short (5 to 10 seconds) memories and, thus, use a combination of visual and chemical (volatiles) cues to locate flowers.
+Bees apparently sometimes have memory lapses and, thus, use a combination of visual and chemical (volatiles) cues to locate flowers.
 (More on this subject can be found here.)

 Flowers may also facilitate pollination by using a sort of petal “velcro”.